Member Handbook

 Complaint: Dissatisfaction about your health plan, provider, care, or services.
 Contact your health plan and tell them you have a "complaint" about your services.
 Complaints and appeals are different.

-Department of Health and Human Services (NCDHHS): The state agency that includes NC Medicaid (Division of Health Benefits), Division of Mental Health, Developmental Disabilities and Substance Abuse Services, the State Division of Social Services, the Division of Aging and Adult Services and other health and human services agencies.
+Department of Health and Human Services (NCDHHS): The state agency that includes NC Medicaid (Division of Health Benefits), Division of Mental Health, Developmental Disabilities and Substance Use Services, the State Division of Social Services, the Division of Aging and Adult Services and other health and human services agencies.
 Visit the NCDHHS website.

 Durable Medical Equipment: Certain items (like a walker or a wheelchair) your doctor can order for you to use at home if you have an illness or an injury.